bemoty/bemoty.dev/README.md

 # bemoty.org

-This repository is hosting the contents, styling, and code of my website @ bemoty.org.
+This repository is hosting the contents, styling, and code of my website reachable at bemoty.org.

 ## Installation